gitspace/style-guide/README.md

 * All of these rules apply *most of the time*.
 Being a good writer is what allows you to know when to break the rules.
 * Your article needs to make an argument.
 It can't just describe what something else says.
 * Your argument needs to be coherent and more or less linear.
-Clearly mark parentheticals of any time, and relegate them to footnotes if possible.
+Clearly mark parentheticals of any kind, and relegate them to footnotes if possible.
 Don't interrupt yourself.
 If something seems like it might be an interruption, it probably is.
 * Your introduction should serve as "argumentative titillation."
 Over the course of one or more paragraphs, you should establish a set of questions or problems your article will deal with.
 * Make your article narratively interesting.
 Your article tells a story; though the story is likely logical it nonetheless benefits from thinking about surprise, drama, and suspense.